R for GIS

 - rlas - read and write 'las' and 'laz' file formats

-- RSAGA - for using SAGA GIS commands from R
+- RSAGA - for using SAGA GIS commands from R (no longer actively maintained)

 - sf - main package for vector data, bindings to GDAL, GEOS and PROJ libraries.
 Works with tidyverse packages.
 Similar functionality, but newer and better than sp